 Market Research

-Literture Review
+Literature Review

-Design Guideline
+Design Guidelines

 As a team, we reviewed and synthesized our research, which helped us generate design guiding principles to inform our next steps.

-Our initial user flow focused on different scenarios of gifting.
-Based on the research insights and edge cases provided by our GoPro clients, we charted out all the possible paths a gifter would take on the GoPro website in order to purchase a gift.
+Based on research insights and edge cases provided by our GoPro clients, we mapped out the ideal path Kristie would follow on the GoPro website to purchase a gift for Oliver and for herself.
+The user flow revealed creative opportunities for gift awareness, selection, and the checkout process.

 Before delving into design, I guided my teammates to brainstorm solutions with crazy 8s.
 I listed some guiding questions to generate creative solutions for gift awareness, gift selection, and the checkout process.
 Through this exercise, I came up with several personalization ideas in checkout–which our client, GoPro, really encouraged me to further explore and work on later in the process.

-To ease the design process, we focused on designing the happy flow.
 Our clients and the team went through several rounds of design auditing before we prototyped and tested our solutions.

-Landing Page (Before Testing)
+Landing Page Prototype

-Landing Page (After Testing)
+Landing Page Testing Recommendations

 User Testing